bancodobrasil/jamie-auth-service/README.md

 Enter the password and password confirmation, and disable the **Temporary** field.
 Then, click on **Role mapping**, which is next to **Credentials**.
 Click on `admin`, then click on **Assign**.

-With this, when you enter Jamie, you'll need to enter the username and password you created.
+With this, when you enter Jamie UI, you'll need to enter the username and password you created.

 ### Jamie API and UI